JDN89/vue-dotnet-issue-tracker/README.md

 <br/>

-> I'm a self thaught developer and I only started coding late 2019 (in my free time), so my application of DDD might be faulty
+> I'm a self thaught developer and I only started coding late 2019 (in my free time), so my implementeatin of Clean Architecture might be faulty

 ## Work in progress
 - You can allready use the project and improve upon what I have created so far